ccfrauasgr2/pet-detection/docs/Group_2_SS23_ProjectReport.md

 **Process**:
 - The Camera continuously captures the visual data before it into images, then sends them to the Application in the Sensor Node.
+- In the Application:
-- In the Application, the ``Detection`` (Model) continuously carries out pet detection on the input stream of images.
-Upon successful pet detection in any of the input images, that image and the corresponding detection results are forwarded to the ``Package``, where the image is further processed and the detection results are packed into JSON format.
-The data are then encoded and zipped by the ``Compress`` before being sent by the ``Network`` to the Kubernetes Service `restapi-svc` on the cluster.
-For more information about this process by the Application, see [Develop & Deploy Application](#develop--deploy-application).
+  - The ``Detection`` (Model) carries out pet detection constantly on the continuous stream of input images.
+  - Upon successful detection, the resulting image and the corresponding detection results are forwarded to the ``Package``, where the image is further processed and the detection results are packed into JSON format.
+  - The *packaged* data are sent to the ``Compress``, which encodes the processed image as ``base64`` string and puts it into the JSON results before zipping and directing them to the ``Network``.
+  - The ``Network`` forwards the *compressed* data to the Kubernetes Service `restapi-svc` on the cluster.
+  - For more information about this process by the Application, see [Develop & Deploy Application](#develop--deploy-application).
 - Next, `restapi-svc` forwards these data to one of the REST API Pods running on one of the worker nodes.
 - The REST API Pod receiving the data creates a notification from them and sends it to the TNB.
 - Lastly, the TNB notifies the user about the pet image and detection results on Telegram.